cynotebo/KM-Workshop/Module 1.md

 * api-key: [Enter Admin API Key from Azure Search portal]
 * Content-Type: application/json

 When we configured the Indexing of the content, we asked for locations to be extracted from the content.
-Let's take a look at this by searching for morquio diseaese and limiting the results to only return the metadata_title, locations fields
+Let's take a look at this by searching for morquio disease and limiting the results to only return the metadata_title, locations fields
 ```
 morquio&$select=metadata_title,locations
 ```